Lisa Marie Presley: 2005–2012: Now What and further singles

 Presley's second album, Now What, was released on April 5, 2005, and reached No. 9 on the Billboard 200 albums chart.
-Presley co-wrote 10 songs,which she received credit for, and recorded covers of Don Henley's "Dirty Laundry" (the album's first single, which hit No. 36 on the Billboard 100 AC singles chart), and the Ramones' "Here Today and Gone Tomorrow".
-The song "Idiot" is a jab towards different men in her life.
-Unlike her first album, Now What included a Parental Advisory sticker.
-Presley covered Blue Öyster Cult's "Burnin' for You" as a B-side.
-Pink made a guest appearance on the track "Shine".
-The video for "Dirty Laundry" was directed by Patrick Hoelck and singer George Michael made a cameo appearance in it.
+She co-wrote ten songs and recorded covers of Don Henley's "Dirty Laundry" (the album's first single, which hit No. 36 on the Billboard 100 AC singles chart), and the Ramones' "Here Today and Gone Tomorrow".
+The song "Idiot" is a pointed critique of several men in her life.
+Unlike her first album, Now What carried a Parental Advisory sticker.
+Presley also covered Blue Öyster Cult's "Burnin' for You" as a B-side, and Pink made a guest appearance on the track "Shine".
+The video for "Dirty Laundry" was directed by Patrick Hoelck and featured a cameo appearance by George Michael.